fbpx

 Trader Sam’s Grog Grotto uses your drink order to match the atmosphere to your liking.
 In this enchanted tiki bar, the drinks bring the magic to life.

 For example, one drink order causes the volcano to erupt, another causes one of the skippers to fire a revolver in the air, and one even turns the bar into a submarine, allowing you to dive deep like the nautilus.
+These experiences are subject to change, but ordering teh Uh-Oa or the Krakatoa Punch is usually a good bet for some magic.

 This tiki bar is fun for the whole family prior to 8pm.
 After 8 pm, the experience is 21 and over only.